JustinChavez/Pre-College-Opportunities/README.md

 I would love to know how this may have helped you or any feedback!
 Send me an email at juscha1@umbc.edu

 # Welcome!
 Bunch of opportunities for high school students that I wish I knew about before.
-Most are within the STEM field and are during summer 2017.
+Most are within the STEM field and are during the summer.
 I try to only include opportunities that pay you, are free, or are highly substidized.

 Please add any more opportunities you know about!
 The more the merrier!